The Best Electric Smokers to Get Your Barbecue Season Started

 Bluetooth 40-Inch Digital Electric Smoker

 The Masterbuilt Bluetooth Digital Electric Smoker is a sleek stainless cooker with a large glass window so you can take a peek at your ribs without disturbing the peace.
-You can also check the temperature on a tablet or your smartphone via Bluetooth so you can be inside prepping drinks and appetizers without having to be outside keeping a constant eye on your main course.
+You can also check the temperature on your tablet or smartphone via Bluetooth, which means you can be inside prepping drinks and appetizers without having to be outside keeping a constant eye on your main course.

-Another convenience: the ability to add wood chips through a nifty side loader without the need to open the smoker door.
-An interior light is useful to see what’s happening on all four chrome-coated racks, but some barbecuers found the LED display to be difficult to read during the day.
+Another convenience: the ability to add wood chips through a side loader without the need to open the smoker door.
+An interior light is useful to see what’s happening on all four chrome-coated racks, but the LED display to be difficult to read during the day.

 Shop Now